FIT3170-Weather/weather-app/README.md

 ## Setup and Installation Instructions
 Provide step-by-step instructions on how to set up the development environment and install the necessary dependencies.
+Front-end
+- Install the all the relavant dependency that is located in the software requirement.
+- Clone the weather-app respository on to your device.
+- Open the develop branch in the weather-app respository in your prefered IDE.
+- Run "npm install" in the new terminal to download any other dependency.

 ### Example:

 ## How to Run the Project
 Explain how to run the application or scripts, including any commands or parameters.
+Front-end
+- Open the develop branch in the weather-app respository in your prefered IDE.
+- Run "npm run dev" in a new terminal and click the "http://localhost:5173/" link to open the application.

 ### Example: